Relationships After 50

 Spark connection, deepen intimacy, and feel desired again.

-The divorce rate for adults over 50 has doubled since the 1990s (NIH Research) - a trend known as grey divorce.
+Did you know that the divorce rate for adults over 50 has doubled since the 1990s (NIH Research) - a trend known as grey divorce.
 Often, this happens once the house is quiet and emotional distance becomes harder to ignore.

 But here's the good news: this stage can be a powerful reset.
 Whether you're rebuilding your marriage or finding new love, it’s not too late to rediscover emotional safety, flirtation, or even real intimacy.